 With more than 82 miles of trails criss-crossing the city, biking is a great way to see Plano.
 You can even find the routes on Google!
 Practice your swing and play a round of golf at Pecan Hollow, Ridgeview Ranch, and the Courses at Watters Creek.
 If you’d rather take your adventure above ground, check out the new Go Ape Treetop Adventure course at Oak Point Park which is made up of numerous rope ladders and 39 exciting crossings; including the Pirates Crossing, Fisherman’s Trap, Bosun’s Chair, 2 Tarzan swings and five zip lines!

 The lake at Oak Point Park & Nature Preserve is open for kayaking, canoeing and stand up paddle boarding from dawn to dusk.
-Bring your own watercraft (canoe, kayak, or stand up paddle board) or rent a kayak on-site and see Plano’s largest park from a new perspective, for free!
-Click here for more information.
+Bring your own canoe, kayak, or stand up paddle board see Plano’s largest park from a new perspective, for free!

 For the History Buffs This Spring